 The major public cloud vendors have been throwing around the “Only pay for what you use” tagline as one of their main selling points since the concept was first introduced.
 So when both Google Cloud and Amazon Web Services announced over the last few weeks that they’d be switching to a per-second billing model for some of their major services, many businesses were understandably excited.
 While Google Cloud and Microsoft Azure have offered per-minute billing up to this point, AWS have been a bit behind the 8 ball, only offering per-hour billing.
 So, how can your business benefit from this?

 - Dev/Test Workloads – chances are, these don’t need to be running around the clock.
 You may have already configured auto shutdown/startup for these virtual machines, which is great, but with per-second billing you truly are paying only for what you use – no more paying for 3 hours of compute if your EC2 instance is only running for 2 hours and 1 minute.

-Batch processing workloads – to use another AWS example, say you have a EMR cluster of 5 nodes and a job that runs for 10 minutes.
+- Batch processing workloads – to use another AWS example, say you have a EMR cluster of 5 nodes and a job that runs for 10 minutes.
 Under the old per-hour billing, you would pay for 5 hours.
 With per-second billing, you only pay for 50 minutes – saving over 80%.